Remote and agile working, something most have had to embrace, but, what are you doing to keep your team connected?

 The Chancellor announced today, a policy of ‘jobs, jobs , jobs’ to support the Boris’ policy of ‘build, build, build’.
 But, what did today’s economic statement cover that will continue to support businesses over what is likely to be a tumultuous 12 months ahead, and has the Chancellor done enough for business owners to be able to retain and recruit people in their business?

 Despite already seeing crippling job losses in some sectors, Rishi Sunak made it clear that the furlough scheme would not be extended and would still be gradually wound down to end in October as previously planned.

-However, it was announced that the Governments focus now was on getting people ‘from furlough, back to work’ by rewarding and incentivising employers with a new Job Retention Bonus.
+However, it was announced that the Governments focus now was getting people ‘from furlough, back to work’ by rewarding and incentivising employers with a new Job Retention Bonus.
 For any company who brings back a furloughed employee from November and retains them until 31 January on continuous employment, the Government will pay a £1000 bonus per employee to the employer.
-This applies to all furloughed employees and the employee must be paid at least £520 per month.
+This applies to all furloughed employees, where the employee must be paid at least £520 per month.

 Whilst this is a positive step to bring people off furlough status and back to work, the concern for many business owners will be how they fund this with the bonus not being received until February 2021.

 To combat youth unemployment, the Government has also announced it will pay businesses £1000 per trainee hired, to incentivise those who offer work to 16-24 year-olds.